 - ask for a specific amount.

-- enclose a detailed budget for the full duration of the project (i.e. if it is a two year project don't just send us a one year budget!), together with a full copy of your organisation’s most recent audited or independently inspected accounts.
+- enclose a detailed budget for the work you want us to fund and, if this forms part of a larger project, please include the full budget for that project, together with a full copy of your organisation’s most recent audited or independently inspected accounts.
 It is important that if the accounts show a significant surplus or deficit of income, you explain the reason for this.

-- explain where on-going funding (if required) will be obtained when the Trust’s grant ends.
+- explain where on-going funding (if required) will be obtained when our grant ends.

 - provide the names and addresses of two independent referees that know your organisation’s work.
 Tell us who these individuals are and how they/their organisations are connected to yours.
 Trustees, current volunteers or beneficiaries are not suitable referees.